Quality

 Resources

-In terms of personnel, the ZWW consists of a highly motivated team of qualified employees.
-The teachers are always up to date and equipped with the latest knowledge in their field.
+In terms of staff, the ZWW consists of a highly motivated team of qualified employees.
+The trainers are always up to date and equipped with the latest knowledge in their field.
 Existing (mainly technical) resources are used effectively in the transfer of knowledge.
-The team works closely together with a constantly growing number of cooperation partners and uses the synergies arising from this network.
-A suitable seminar administration software is available for professional seminar marketing, event management and financial processing.
+The team works closely together with a constantly growing number of cooperation partners and uses the synergies

 The ZWW can use different rooms on JGU’s campus, which are equipped with methodically adequate technology.